usaid-cs/yesterday-i-learned/random.md

 1. System of a Down is good only because of a [StickDeath video](https://www.youtube.com/watch?v=elj2m1x-oEk).
 1. *Overfitting*: when you tune a learning algorithm so well to, say, 5 of your existing data points, that, when a 6th data point is found, the algorithm completely fails to take it into account.
 1. Russia is [#1 in heroin](https://themoscowtimes.com/articles/russia-must-step-up-and-fight-its-drug-problem-47822).
 It also has a million or so HIV positive people.
-1. ["False vacuum"](https://en.wikipedia.org/wiki/False_vacuum) refers to the theory that the current space is actually just a local minimum of energy, rather than the global minimum of energy, and that a random event might instantly turn the universe into one with a lower energy, destroying the current one.
+1. ["False vacuum"](https://en.wikipedia.org/wiki/False_vacuum) refers to the theory that the current space is just a local minimum of energy, rather than the global minimum of energy, and that a random event might instantly turn the universe into one with a lower energy, destroying the current one.
 1. [BBQ brush bristles](http://www.cbc.ca/news/health/barbecue-brushes-dangers-swallow-throat-wire-bristle-dempsey-1.3741578) are regularly swallowed, killing people when vital organs are punctured.
 1. Marissa Mayer avoids burnout by preventing herself from being cynical, discouraged, in addition to finding her "rhythm", whatever it is for each person.
 If you work better at night, allow yourself to work at night.
 1. [Do planks.](https://www.reddit.com/r/Posture/comments/51l6l7/i_probably_have_the_worst_anterior_pelvic_tilt_on/) (it is best not to view this link in public.)